-If you have a shower in the upper level and experience a ceiling leak in the lower level, there are five possible common culprits: Water line leaks, damaged bathroom tile or caulk, damaged shower faucets or valves, clogged drains or a leaking drain.
-If you’re suffering from a ceiling leak below your shower, a plumber can inspect your water line, drain pipes and shower fixture to determine the cause.
+If you have a shower on the upper level and experience a ceiling leak on the lower level, there are five possible common culprits: Water line leaks, damaged bathroom tile or caulk, damaged shower faucets or valves, clogged drains, or a leaking drain.
+If you’re suffering from a ceiling leak below your shower, a plumber can inspect your water line, drain pipes, and shower fixture to determine the cause.

 Is an Edmonton Ceiling Leak an Emergency?

 It is an emergency if it gets to the point where the ceiling is sagging.
 That means there is a lot of water up there and it will be coming down soon.
 That is rare, so a ceiling leak is usually not an emergency.
 However, we do still recommend getting a professional in to fix it as soon as possible to prevent mold growth, mildew, rot, and other property damage in your home.